Urfa Halkevi: Representation

 The Representation branch (Temsil Şubesi) involved performance of plays.
 In part because of the visual element, these plays were always among the most popular attractions at the Halkevi and drew large crowds.
 Many of the parts were performed by teachers.
-From the beginning, one of the biggest challenges facing this branch was a lack of female actors, and in December 1935 the report by Urfa's MPs to the CHP General Secretariat requested female teachers to be sent to Urfa from Izmir and Çapa.
+From the beginning, one of the biggest challenges facing this branch was a lack of female actors, and in December 1935 the report by Urfa's MPs to the CHP General Secretariat requested female teachers to be sent to Urfa from İzmir and Çapa.
 Because of the shortage of female actors, many of the plays put on had the only female cast members being halkevi teachers, or they were staged without any women in the cast.
 Due to the extreme heat in Urfa, especially during the summer, performances were often given outdoors in the garden.
 Members of the Representation branch also performed in other towns, such as the play Alp Arslan, which they performed in Urfa five times in 1947 and then also did performances in Suruç and Birecik.

 The Representation branch also took part in national holiday events, such as the Victory Day celebrations, where for example they performed a play called Akıl Taciri in 1945.
 On the 15th and 17th anniversaries of the liberation of Urfa on 11 April 1920, there were festivities in Urfa which included performances by the Representation branch dramatizing the events of 1920.

 According to the halkevi's records as of February 1935, there were 91 members registered to this branch, 6 women and 85 men.